 You carry out a reference check when you make contact with an individual, like a previous employer, to confirm details of the candidate’s employment.
 Investigative consumer reports are details generally provided by background check companies.
 If you receive information that has led to you turning down the candidate via a reference check, you are not obliged to tell the candidate.
 However, if the information was received through an investigative consumer report, you need to give the candidate a copy of the relevant report.

 If you hire a high number of employees, it can be easy to view background checks as routine.
 However, this approach can be detrimental to your business, if a bad employee slips through the cracks.
-Your background checking policy should include details about who is responsible for reviewing and verifying the results of background checks.
+Your background check policy should include details about who is responsible for reviewing and verifying the results of background checks.

 Another important feature you should expect when selecting a background check company is whether it integrates with other aspects of your hiring process.
 For example, Checkr is a background check company that integrates seamlessly with Fountain.